DM1122/spotify-skip-prediction/README.md

     # some test
 ```

 To use the custom marker `foo`, it must be added to the list of custom pytest markers in `pyproject.toml>[tool.pytest.ini_options]>markers`.
-All the tests marked with `foo` can be run by calling:
+The tests marked with `foo` can then be run by calling:
 ```
 $ pytest -m foo
 ```